-C. Major Prize: means an overseas package valued at up to AUD\$10,000 (inclusive of GST).
-It includes registration to one of the following overseas conferences: 2026 Eastern Claims Conference, [dates/location TBC]; 2026 Life Insurance Conference, [dates/location TBC]; 2026 Supplemental Health, DI & LTC Conference, [dates and location TBC]; return economy airfares for one person to one of the above locations valued up to AUD\$3,000; four nights' accommodation valued up to AUD\$3,000; four nights' accommodation valued up to AUD\$1,000 spending money.
+- A. TurksLegal: means the legal practice partnership operating under that registered business name. - B. ALUCA: means Australasian Life Underwriting and Claims Association Inc. - C. Major Prize: means an overseas package valued at up to AUD\$10,000 (inclusive of GST).
+It includes registration to one of the following overseas conferences: 2026 Eastern Claims Conference, [dates/location TBC]; 2026 Life Insurance Conference, [dates/location TBC]; 2026 Supplemental Health, DI & LTC Conference, [dates and location TBC]; return economy airfares for one person to one of the above locations valued up to AUD\$3,000; four nights' accommodation valued up to AUD\$2,000 for one person at a hotel to be confirmed by the organisers; and AUD\$1,000 spending money.
 The package does not include: transfers to and from the airport, any insurances, taxes, additional spending money, charges, levies, hotel incidentals, tours and activities or meals not included in conference registration (except where specified).
-Dollars (\$) means Australian dollars.

-D. 1st Runner-up prize: means the scholarship's 1st runner-up who will be awarded a Visa pre-paid gift card to the value of AUD\$1,000 (inclusive of GST).

-E. 2nd Runner-up prize: means the scholarship's 2nd runner-up who will be awarded a AUD\$250 (inclusive of GST) restaurant voucher.

-F. Term: means the entire period of the scholarship commencing on Friday 4 July 2025 and concluding on Sunday 24 August 2025 at 23:59pm AEST.

-G. Judging panel: means the judging panel constituted to judge the 2025 ALUCA Turks Life Insurance Scholarship.

-H. Scholarship: means the ALUCA Turks Life Insurance Scholarship.
+Dollars (\$) means Australian dollars. - D. 1st Runner-up prize: means the scholarship's 1st runner-up who will be awarded a Visa pre-paid gift card to the value of AUD\$1,000 (inclusive of GST) - E. 2nd Runner-up prize: means the scholarship's 2nd runner-up who will be awarded a AUD\$250 (inclusive of GST) restaurant voucher. - F. Term: means the entire period of the scholarship commencing on Friday 4 July 2025 and concluding on Sunday 24 August 2025 at 23:59pm AEST. - G. Judging panel: means the judging panel constituted to judge the 2025 ALUCA Turks Life Insurance Scholarship. - H. Scholarship: means the ALUCA Turks Life Insurance Scholarship.